Language and International Health (B.S.)

-You have a passion for language and a desire to serve — you want to make a difference in the lives of others — and you understand that bilingual communication goes beyond a few signs posted on the wall.
-The need for bilingual health care providers has grown exponentially in recent years, not just in hospital settings and multicultural community centers, but throughout the health care industry.
+You have a passion for language and a desire to serve, you want to make a difference in the lives of others and you understand that bilingual communication goes beyond a few signs posted on the wall.
+The need for bilingual health care providers has grown exponentially in recent years, not just in hospital settings and multicultural community centers but throughout the health care industry.
 Clemson graduates in language and international health will be qualified to assume positions in a variety of settings, including hospital systems, consulting firms, managed care organizations and pharmaceutical companies.
-You’ll also be ready to pursue a graduate degree in community health, epidemiology and biostatistics, health administration or medical research.
+You’ll also be ready to pursue a graduate degree in community health, epidemiology and biostatistics, health administration or medical research or obtain a professional health degree (e.g., medical, dental, physical or occupational therapy).

-- You’ll complete an internship abroad in health administration, community development or research.
+- You’ll complete an internship abroad in a health care setting where your target language is spoken.

 - You'll work closely with faculty in both public health and languages.

-- You’ll have many opportunities to hone your proficiency in your chosen language, using the Language Lab, joining a language club and conversing with native speakers.
+- You’ll have many opportunities to hone your proficiency in your target language by taking a variety of courses in that language, joining a language club or conversation table and interacting with native speakers during your study and internship abroad.

 - Intensive tutoring is available through Clemson's Academic Success Center.